-Under Secretary Christopher Krebs was sworn in on June 15, 2018 as the Under Secretary for the Department of Homeland Security’s National Protection and Programs Directorate (NPPD).
-Krebs was nominated for the position by President Trump in February 2018.
+Christopher Krebs serves as the first director of the Department of Homeland Security’s Cybersecurity and Infrastructure Security Agency (CISA).
+Mr. Krebs was originally sworn in on June 15, 2018 as the Under Secretary for the predecessor of CISA, the National Protection and Programs Directorate (NPPD).
+Mr. Krebs was nominated for that position by President Trump in February 2018.

-Before serving as NPPD Under Secretary, Mr. Krebs was appointed in August 2017 as the Assistant Secretary for Infrastructure Protection.
+Before serving as CISA Director, Mr. Krebs was appointed in August 2017 as the Assistant Secretary for Infrastructure Protection.
 In the absence of a permanent NPPD Under Secretary at the time, Mr. Krebs took on the role of serving as the Senior Official Performing the Duties of the Under Secretary for NPPD until he was subsequently nominated as the Under Secretary and confirmed by the Senate the following year.